AaronCQL/overly-engineered-notes/README.md

 gcloud builds submit --config server/cloudbuild.yaml
 ```

-### Continuous Integration & Continuous Deployment
+### Continuous Integration

 GitHub Actions is responsible for the Continuous Integration (CI).
 Refer to the workflow at `.github/workflows/server-ci.yml`.
 Any changes in the `master` branch will trigger this workflow to run.
-The generated code coverage report is also automatically uploaded to [Codecov](https://codecov.io/).
+The generated code coverage report will also be automatically uploaded to [Codecov](https://codecov.io/).

+### Continuous Deployment

 Google Cloud Build is responsible for the Continuous Deployment (CD).
 Only changes in the `master` branch *and* within the `server/` directory will trigger this workflow to run.
 Refer to the build configuration at `server/cloudbuild.yaml`.
 The current workflow will: